parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

-      when the file with name can't be found when there are already 64 file descriptors open When a file is opened, the file offset(seek pointer) is set to 0(the beginning of the file).
+      when the file with name can't be found when there are already 64 file descriptors open When a file is opened, the file offset(seek pointer) is set to 0(the beginning of the file). int fs_open(char* name){
+	if(name != null){
+		open the file specified by name for reading and writing using fopen file pointer add it to the FAT
+		the file descriptor is returned to the calling function returns the file descriptor
+	}
+	else{
+		returns -1;
+	}
+}
 - int fs_close(int fildes);
     It will have its own fs_close.c file.
 (For organization purposes) The file descriptor fildes is closed.
-    A closed file descriptor can no longer be used to access the corresponding file.
+    A closed file descriptor can no longer be used to access the corresponding file and remove it from the FAT.
     Upon successful completion, a value of 0 is returned.
-    In case the file descriptor fildes doesn't exist or isn't open, it returns -1.
+    In case the file descriptor fildes doesn't exist or isn't open, it returns -1. int fs_close(int fildes){
+	if(fildes != null){
+		close the file descriptor fildes that corresponds to its accessed file remove it from the FAT
+		return 0;
+	}
+	else{
+		return -1;
+	}
+}
 - int fs_create(char* name);
     It will have its own fs_create.c file.
-(For organization purposes) It creates a new file with name name in the file system(name is the path to the file including the name of the file itself).
+(For organization purposes) It creates a new file with name name in the file system(name is the path to the file including the name of the file itself) and add it to the FAT.
     The file is initially empty.
     The maximum length for a file name is 15 characters(this is also the maximum length of a directory name).
-    Also, there can be at most 256 files in the directory.
+    Also, there can be at most 256 files in the directory that are also included in the FAT.
     Upon successful completion, a value of 0 is returned.
     It returns -1 on failure:
-      when the file with name already exists(using the full path specified in name) when the file name is too long(it exceeds 15 characters for the directory name and 15 characters for the name of the file) when there are already 256 files present in a specified directory
+      when the file with name already exists(using the full path specified in name) in the FAT when the file name is too long(it exceeds 15 characters for the directory name and 15 characters for the name of the file) when there are already 256 files present in a specified directory int fs_create(char* name){
+	if(name != null && current_number_files < number_of_files && length_of_current_file_name < length_of_file && length_of_current_directory_name < length_of_directory_name){
+		create a new file and map it to its entry in the FAT include its information in the meta-information file return 0;
+	}
+	else{
+		return -1;
+	}
+}
 - int fs_delete(char* name);
     It will have its own fs_delete.c file.
-(For organization purposes) It deletes the file with the path and name name from the directory of the file system and frees all data blocks and meta-information that corresponds to that file.
+(For oyyrganization purposes) It deletes the file with the path and name name from the directory of the file system and frees all data blocks and meta-information that corresponds to that file and removes it from the FAT.
     The file that is being deleted must not be opened.
 (In other words, the file that is being deleted must be closed.)
     That is, there can't be any open file descriptor that refers to the file name.
     When the file is open at the time that this function is called, the call fails and the file is not deleted.